drzel/.vimrc/README.md

 cd temp-rails-project
 rails s
 ```
 Then point your browser to `localhost:3000`.
 If you see the Rails 'Welcome aboard' sit you're good to go.
-When your'e done you can remove the `temp-rails-project` folder.
+When you're done you can remove the `temp-rails-project` folder.